 Families are encouraged to read about eSafety for practical advice and information on safe internet use in the home and public spaces.

 As a College we know how important is for us to communicate how your child is doing.
-That is why we use Compass, our online parent portal that allows interaction and ease of communication with families about students’ learning progress and achievements.
+That is why we use Compass, our online student and parent portal that allows interaction and ease of communication with families about students’ learning progress and achievements.